rohankumar586/rohankumar586/README.md

 I'm Rohan.
 Numbers fascinate me, and I love telling stories that they hide.
 I'm all about connecting the dots between data science and making smart business decisions.

-Right now, I'm deep into my [Master of Management Analytics](https://www.mcgill.ca/desautels/programs/mma) program at McGill University.
-It's been an amazing ride, sharpening my skills in everything from statistical analysis to machine learning.
+Right now, I am done with [Master of Management Analytics](https://www.mcgill.ca/desautels/programs/mma) program at McGill University.
+It was an amazing ride, sharpening my skills in everything from statistical analysis to machine learning.
 And guess what?
 I've been putting these skills to the test on real-world data, with some cool projects you can check out on my GitHub.
+Now, I am looking to put these skills to test with more complex and real-world cases.

 Before diving into my masters, I helped the sales and marketing team at Midas Safety.
 Over there, I got to play with numbers in a way that actually boosted our sales and helped us cut down on costs for raw materials.
 Pretty neat, right?